 TSTP format, in a line of the form

-The .tgz file expands in place to three directories:
+that expands in place to three directories: Axioms,

-Axioms contains all the axiom files that are used in the
+Axioms contains all the axiom files that can be used in the

 training and competition problems.